rtanglao/052018sprint-rt-fennec-gplay-oi/README.md

 * a clone of https://github.com/rtanglao/rt-open-innovation-fennec-gplay

 ## 13July2018
-### 13July2018 refresh with last batch of uploaded review rplies
+### 13July2018 refresh with last batch of uploaded review replies

 * 1\. download the november 2017-july2018 csvs from the google play store console
 * 2\. iconv from utf16 to utf8